For real-time chat, the Ceph community gathers in the #ceph channel of the Open and Free Technology Community (OFTC) IRC network.

 To connect to the OFTC IRC network, download an IRC client and configure it to connect to irc.oftc.net.
 Then, join one or more of the channels.
 Discussions inside #ceph are logged, and archives are available online.

-There are three real-time discussion channels for the Ceph community:
+There are four real-time discussion channels for the Ceph community:

 Connect your client to: irc.oftc.net